frankaemika/docs/source/install_windows.rst

 your main ``libfranka`` directory.

 The next step is to solve the build dependencies.
-Since Windows does not have default binary directories, make sure the compiler is able to find the required dependencies.
-This could be done either by copying all needed .dll libries into the chosen build root determined by ``CMakeSettings.json`` or using cmakeCommandArgs.
+Make sure the compiler is able to find the required dependencies.
+This can be done either by copying all needed .dll libries into the chosen build root determined by ``CMakeSettings.json`` or using cmakeCommandArgs.
 Open **CMake** > **Change CMake settings** > **libfranka** and add